 Plan Description.
 The WRS is a cost-sharing multiple-employer defined benefit pension plan.
 WRS benefits and other plan provisions are established by Chapter 40 of the Wisconsin Statutes.
 Benefit terms may only be modified by the legislature.
 The retirement system is administered by the Wisconsin Department of Employee Trust Funds (ETF).
-The system provides coverage to all eligible State of Wisconsin, local government and other public employees.
+The system provides coverage to all eligible State of Wisconsin, local government, and other public employees.
 All employees, initially employed by a participating WRS employer on or after July 1, 2011, expected to work at least 1,200 hours a year (880 hours for teachers and school district educational support employees) and expected to be employed for at least one year from employee's date of hire are eligible to participate in the WRS.

-ETF issued a standalone Annual Comprehensive Financial Report (ACFR), which can be found at http://etf.wi.gov/publications/cafr.htm
+ETF issues a standalone Annual Comprehensive Financial Report (ACFR), which can be found at http://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.